T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: Experiments and results

-In this section, we perform ablation experiments to evaluate the effectiveness of each branch and the divide-and-conquer training strategy employed.
-Specifically, we remove each of the three branches of the model and conduct fine-tuning tests on the T2VEval-Bench dataset.
+In this section, we performed ablation experiments to evaluate the effectiveness of each branch and the divide-and-conquer training strategy employed.
+Specifically, we removed each of the three branches of the model and conducted fine-tuning tests on the T2VEval-Bench dataset.
 The dataset partitioning method remains consistent with the previous experiments.
-The results, presented in Table \ref{tab6}, demonstrate that removing any branch leads to varying degrees of performance degradation, confirming the importance and effectiveness of the three dimensions assessed in the T2VQA task.
-Notably, removing the quality branch has the smallest impact on model performance, suggesting that accounting for the unique properties of text-generated videos in T2VQA tasks is more critical than solely relying on general quality assessments.
+The results, presented in Table \ref{tab6}, demonstrate that removing any branch leads to varying degrees of performance degradation, confirming the importance and effectiveness of the three dimensions assessed in the T2V quality evaluation task.
+Notably, removing the technical quality branch has the smallest impact on model performance, suggesting that when evaluating text-to-video generation systems, focusing solely on technical quality may prove insufficient.
+A comprehensive assessment framework should additionally prioritize \textbf{"content quality evaluation"}, encompassing two critical dimensions we proposed: (1) visual realness and (2) text-video alignment.

-Additionally, we evaluate the impact of the divide-and-conquer training strategy by comparing it to a single-stage training approach where the entire model is trained at once using overall impression scores (denoted as T2VEval-Once).
-The results, shown in Table \ref{tab5}, indicate that the progressive training strategy outperforms the single-stage approach.
-This finding highlights that the progressive strategy effectively facilitates cooperation between branches, leading to improved overall performance.
+Additionally, we evaluated the impact of the divide-and-conquer training strategy we proposed by comparing it with a single-stage training approach where the entire model is trained at once using the overall impression MOS scores (denoted as T2VEval-Once).
+The results, shown in Table \ref{tab5}, indicate that our divide-and-conquer training strategy outperforms the single-stage approach.
+This finding highlights that the divide-and-conquer strategy effectively facilitates cooperation between branches, leading to improved overall performance.